YassinTarekHelmy/SwordCombatSystem/README.md

 | Attack      | Left Mouse Button  |
 | Dodge       | Ctrl               |

+Keep in mind that dodging won't work unless an enemy is attacking you and a red mark is on the top of it's head, you need to perform a perfect dodge in order to avoid damage which is to time the dodge with the enemy attack.

 ## Gained Knowledge

 in this project gained knowledge in making combat systems as i usually didn't try to implement an effective freeform combat.